EPL leader Everton beaten 2-0 at Southampton for 1st loss - WHIZ News

 SOUTHAMPTON, England (AP) — Premier League leader Everton slumped to its first defeat of the season and lost Lucas Digne to a second-half red card as Danny Ings inspired Southampton to a 2-0 win at St. Mary’s Stadium on Sunday.

 Everton’s worst display of the season was capped by the 71st-minute sending-off of left back Digne, who raked his studs down the back of Kyle Walker-Peters’ leg as he chased after the Southampton right back.
-Two seasons ago, Digne scored a 25-yard (meter) own goal in a loss at Southampton.
+Two seasons ago, the France defender scored a 25-yard (meter) own-goal in a loss at Southampton.

+Everton manager Carlo Ancelotti said the decision to send off Digne was a “joke” and he appeared to suggest the match officials had been influenced by the publicity surrounding the reaction to tackles made by Everton’s Jordan Pickford and Richarlison against Liverpool in the Merseyside derby last week.

+“Maybe all this talk all week against Pickford, against Richarlison, affected the decision,” Ancelotti said, “and if so it’s not right, it’s not fair.
+We will appeal, for sure.”

 Everton, which won its first four league games and drew its fifth against Liverpool last weekend, stayed top of the standings.
-However, only goal difference separates Everton from its Merseyside rival Liverpool.
+However, only goal difference separates Everton from Liverpool.

 Southampton has recovered superbly from losing 5-2 at home to Tottenham in its second league game, picking up 10 points from a possible 12 in its next four games and keeping three clean sheets in the process.